- Bats Right, Throws Right

-Marche has won ten French Division 1 championships with the Rouen Huskies and has been a member of the French National Team since 1999.
-His first European Championships came as an 18-year-old in 1999.
-He was 0 for 4 while backing up Jamel Boutagra at catcher.
+Marche won eleven French Division 1 championships with the Rouen Huskies and has been a member of the French National Team since 1999.
+His first European Championships came as an 18-year-old in 1999 backing up Jamel Boutagra at catcher.
 France won the bronze medal that year, their best finish ever in the Euros.
-Boris Marche has been remarkably consistent both offensively and defensively during his time behind the plate, he has spent his entire career with the Rouen Huskies, except for the 2001 season, where he played with Savigny where he won the French D1 title.
+Boris Marche was remarkably consistent both offensively and defensively during his time behind the plate, he spent his entire career with the Rouen Huskies, except for the 2001 season, where he played with Savigny where he won the French D1 title.

 In the fall of 2001, Marche helped the French National Team finish fourth in the European Championships.
-He was 2 for 12 with 2 walks and 2 runs in the 2001 European Championship.
-He was just 2 for 16 with two walks for the French national team as a 20-year-old in the 2001 Baseball World Cup, backing up Boutagra at catcher once again.
+He was 2-for-12 with 2 walks and 2 runs in the 2001 European Championship.
+He batted 2-for-16 with two walks for the French national team as a 20-year-old in the 2001 Baseball World Cup, backing up Boutagra at catcher once again.
 The following year, in 2002, he went to southern California where he attended Oxnard College and played baseball.

 In the 2002 World University Championship, he was 3-for-19 with a double and had half of France's 6 RBI for the event.
 He made no errors at either third base or catcher.